Matsubarai/Matsubarai.github.io/_pages/about.md

 <p></p>

 - **Sep 2022 - Present**, School of Computer Science and Technology, University of Science and Technology of China
-  - Ph.D. candidate in Computer Engineering
+  - Ph.D. student in Computer Engineering

 <p></p>